How to Undo Changes in Excel After Saving and Closing [2026]

 Step 3: When you’re finally satisfied with your changes, make sure to hit Save so you don’t lose your progress.

-If you’ve already saved and closed your file, don’t panic—Excel’s Version History feature can be a real lifesaver, especially when your files are stored on OneDrive or SharePoint.
-This feature automatically saves past versions of your document, letting you go back in time and restore the exact version you need.
+If you’ve already saved and closed your file, Excel’s Version History feature is one of the most reliable ways to recover your work—especially when files are stored on OneDrive or SharePoint.
+It automatically saves earlier versions of your document, allowing you to go back in time and restore the exact version you need.
+For anyone searching how to recover Excel file after unwanted changes, Version History is often the fastest and safest solution, since it preserves multiple snapshots without overwriting your current file.

 Step 1: Head to OneDrive in your web browser and find the Excel file you want to recover.